 Greenhouse volunteers assist staff in transplanting and maintaining seedlings, take cuttings and repotting plants.
 Volunteers are especially needed during the peak season from February to May.
 Morning times are encouraged.
 For more information, please contact ServiceOakville at email@example.com or call 905-845-6601.

 Help keep our parklands and trails tidy.
 Participate in a one-time clean-up or make your pledge to care for a specific park or trail.
-For more information visit the Adopt-a-Program page.
+For more information visit the Park Ambassador Program page.

 Volunteer with the Recreation and Culture department!